jadkins99/Drone-Project/README.md

 # Drone-Project
-A Python script for controlling a drone in V-rep
+A reinforcement learning system for drone navigation using the Q-Learning algorithm.
+Written in Python and tested in V-REP. Run the main3.py Python script while running DroneScene2 in V-REP.